 Cold Weather Kayaking Clothes

-Cold-water paddling clothes keep you the warmest when the 3-Layer Principle is used with a base layer, middle layer, and an outer layer… If you aren’t familiar with layering, check out my related article, “Layering Basics: What Is The 3-Layer Principle?”
+Cold-water paddling clothes keep you the warmest when the 3-Layer Principle is used with a base layer, middle layer, and outer layer… If you aren’t familiar with layering, check out my related article, “Layering Basics: What Is The 3-Layer Principle?”

 Even if you don’t wear all three layers at the beginning of your kayaking trip, I’d recommend taking all layers with you in a dry bag.
 This way you can remove layers if you get too hot and add layers if you are too cold.
 You should also take an extra set of thermal layers in case your original layer happens to get wet.